 Data is submitted via a secure, third-party web-based tool.
 Security and confidentiality is maintained through the use of passwords and registration processes.

 Where NHS Trusts or organisations submit data about patients’ care, the data is pseudonymous or anonymous.
-The POMH-UK team cannot identify the individual patient from the information they receive.
+The POMH team cannot identify the individual patient from the information they receive.

 Where the data is pseudonymised, the individual NHS Trusts or organisations, hold the information needed to link a patient to the information submitted about the individuals care.